Movie Memory Machine

 Episode Highlights

-What’s your favorite over-the-top romantic character?
-Let us know in the comments or on social media!
+What’s your favorite over-the-top disaster movie moment?
+Share your thoughts in the comments or on social media—we might feature them in a future episode!

 💡 Support us on Patreon: https://patreon.com/gruntworkpod